-Appendix V.E of the Chesapeake Bay TMDL Guidance Special Condition Guidance published on 12 November 2020 states that "permittees will receive full credit for any pollutant of concern reduction that result from redevelopment projects."
+Appendix V.E of GM20-2003 states that "permittees will receive full credit for any pollutant of concern reduction that result from redevelopment projects."
 Since 2011, LaRC has had five (5) redevelopment projects that were administered under the DEQ Construction General Permit (CGP) program, listed below.